Kopech strikes out nine, White Sox roll to 6-0 win over Guardians

+“We’re starting to cook and we’re starting to flow,” Kopech said.
+“It’s no secret we’re having to dig out of a rut, so to come out with another series win is big.
+We know we can win this division.”

 Kopech (3-4), who retired the first 16 batters in his last start against Kansas City, did not allow a baserunner until Josh Naylor singled leading off the fifth.
-The right-hander walked one and extended his shutout streak to 15 innings in his last two outings.
+He walked one and extended his shutout streak to 15 innings in his last two outings, helping Chicago climb to 21-30 — a game behind Cleveland for third in the AL Central.

 The Guardians only pushed one player into scoring position and were blanked for the sixth time.
 Andrés Giménez had the other hit off Kopech, who held the Royals and Cleveland to a combined three singles while striking out 19 in back-to-back wins.